 Hot Spinach Dip

 Hot Spinach Dip is a blend of spinach, cheeses, and seasonings that is baked and served warm.
-Always a hit for any party!
+Ready in 30 minutes and always a crowd favorite!

 Servings 8